justin8ty/born2beroot/CHECKLIST.md

 - [ ] Create new user (e.g. user42).
 	`sudo adduser new_username`
-- [ ] Assign a password of your choice, according to specs.
+- [ ] Assign a password according to specs.
 	`getent group sudo`
 - [ ] Explain how to implement the password policy.
 - [ ] There should be 1-2 modified files. (else evaluation stops here).
-- [ ] Create a group named “evaluating” and assign it to new user.
+- [ ] Create a group named “evaluating” and assign to new user.
 	```
 	sudo groupadd evaluating
 	sudo usermod -aG evaluating new_username
 	```
 - [ ] Check if new user belongs to “evaluating” group.
 	`getent group evaluating`
-- [ ] Explain advantages of the password policy.
+- [ ] Explain advantages of the password policies.
 - [ ] Explain advantages/disadvantages of the policy implementation.

 ## Hostname & Partitions

-If on restart, the hostname has not been updated, the evaluation stops here.
+If hostname isn't updated on restart, evaluation stops here.

 - [ ] Check if hostname is correctly formatted: login42.
 	`hostnamectl`